Something's Going On - the recording sessions

 "Here We'll Stay" did not enter the Swedish chart "Kvällstoppen".
 The other chart "Svensktoppen" did not exist between 1982 and 1984.

 "Here We'll Stay" appeared briefly on the British chart in June 1983 where it reached #100.
-In USA the single peaked at #102.

 In France the single was relatively more successful peaking at #34.